Art1Mal/SmartNetGuard/Preprocessing/Preprocessing_README.md

 License
 This module is released under the MIT License as part of the SmartNetGuard project.
 ---
-Maintainer
+-Maintainer
-SmartNetGuard Project (L1 + L2 NDR Pipeline)
+-SmartNetGuard Project (L1 + L2 NDR Pipeline)
-Author: Artiom Maliovanii
+-Author: Artiom Maliovanii